The Fragility of Optimized Bandit Algorithms: Characterization of the Regret Tail

+To obtain (\ref{sketch_liminf}), the ``optimal'' change of measure from $\nu$ to $\widetilde{\nu}$ in (\ref{com111}) essentially involves sending $\widetilde{\mu}_1 \downarrow \inf \mathcal{I}_P$, which can be quite extreme.
+For example, under the conditions of Proposition \ref{prop3}, $\inf \mathcal{I}_P = -\infty$ and the optimal change of measure would involve sending the optimal arm $1$ mean $\widetilde{\mu}_1 \to -\infty$.
+This suggests that the primary way that large regret arises is when the mean of the optimal arm $1$ is under-estimated to be below that of the sub-optimal arm $2$, likely due to receiving some unlucky rewards early on in the bandit experiment.
+Arm $1$ is then mis-labeled as sub-optimal, and the mis-labeling is not corrected for a long time, resulting in large regret.

+To obtain, for example, a regret of $O(T)$ when the optimal arm $1$ is mis-labeled as sub-optimal, there effectively needs to be $O(\log(T))$ unusually low rewards from arm $1$.
+The probability of such a scenario is exponential in the number of arm $1$ plays.
+So the probability decays as an inverse power of $T$.

+One might also consider a different change of measure, where the distribution of the sub-optimal arm $2$ is tilted so that its mean is above that of the optimal arm $1$.
+This corresponds to the scenario where the mean of arm $2$ is over-estimated to be above that of arm $1$, and so arm $2$ is mis-labeled as optimal.

+To obtain, for example, a regret of $O(T)$ when the sub-optimal arm $2$ is mis-labeled as optimal, there effectively needs to be $O(T)$ unusually high rewards from arm $2$.
+The probability of such a scenario is exponential in the number of arm $2$ plays.
+So the probability decays exponentially with $T$.

-To rigorously show that large regret is not due to over-estimation of the sub-optimal arm mean (but must therefore be due to under-estimation of the optimal arm mean), we have Proposition \ref{prop8}.
-Its proof is given in Appendix \ref{generalcharproofs}.
+To accompany Theorem \ref{thm1}, we show in Proposition \ref{prop6} that large regret is not due to over-estimation of sub-optimal arm means, but must therefore be due to under-estimation of the optimal arm mean.
+The proof of Proposition \ref{prop6} is given in Appendix \ref{sketchproofs}.
+(Here, we use $\widehat{\mu}_i(t) = \frac{1}{N_i(t)} \sum_{s=1}^{N_i(t)} X_i(s)$ to denote the sample mean of arm $i$ rewards up to time $t$.)